 Once I add the brown rice and chopped spinach to the recipe, I microwave it for 1 1/2 minutes rather than 1 minute to allow for the fact that it is usually cold from refrigeration and it is mixed in with the other ingredients.

-You can play with the seasonings so that the tofu scramble matches your favorite flavors.
+You can play with the seasonings so that the recipe matches your favorite flavors.
 One word of caution though.
 It’s easy to overlook the high sodium (salt) levels in many seasonings.
 For example, most hot sauces are high in sodium.
 That’s why I use chili powder instead.
-It’s low in sodium and it doesn’t make the recipe watery like liquid seasonings do.
+It’s low in sodium and it doesn’t make the recipe watery.

 Download a copy of this recipe here: Veggie Delight Breakfast Bowl